qttq23/signin_oauth2_default/readme.md

 then if needed, use c++ app/tool to cooperate with Nodejs server to do CPU intensive tasks.
 using nodejs can give you the ability to deploy your server on linux-supported cloud environemnt (most cloud services support Linux).
 if you write c++ server on Windows, you may want to deploy in Azure Container Apps (https://azure.microsoft.com/en-us/services/container-apps/)

+## set authorized origins/domains
+there are 3 places that relates to authorized domains:
+- the Oauth Client's detail page. (google cloud console > api & services > credentials)
+- Google Oauth2 Consent page. (google cloud console > api & services > oauth consent screen)
+- Identity Platform's Google Provider's detail page. (google cloud console > identity platform > providers)

+if you're developing desktop app, you may just need to specify 'localhost' as authorized domain. if you're developing web app, you may need to specify your hosting domain and potentially your custom domain as authorized domains.